a-asen/PSY-3006-Visualization/README.md

 Supplementary:

 -   R Graph Gallery by Yan Holtz (www.r-graph-gallery.com).
 -   R Gallery Book by Kyle W. Brown (www.kyle-w-brown.com/R-Gallery/)
 -   From Data to Vis by Yan Holtz (www.data-to-vis.com).
 -   Dataviz inspiration by Yan Holtz (<https://www.dataviz-inspiration.com/>)
 -   R for Data Science by Hadley Wickham (www.r4ds.had.co.nz).

-# Content of the repository

-The repository will have 5 exercise folders containing relevant material for each visualization.
-Under each folder, I follow conventions for structuring folders (e.g., ProjectTemplate).
-It will contain a 'src' folder for all R scripts used to create fake data and relevant transformations to create the final data.
-The data will be stored in the 'data' folder as a '.rdata' file.
-There may be a folder(s) under each 'data' folder containing data at various stages of creation/transformation.
-Lastly, a 'report' folder will contain a '.qmd' (Quarto) document, which will the relevant code and text describing the code.